|Deletions are marked like this.||Additions are marked like this.|

 - Robert Frost

+The deadline for reserving a room at the Constitution Inn's discount price is August 30, 2019.
 We've had some issues in the past with the Constitution Inn main desk telling attendees that there is no block or no vacancy.
 As long as the block deadline has not passed and the block is not full, you should be able to reserve a room at the discounted rate without issue.
 If the deadline has passed or the block is full *but* they still have rooms available, they will give you those rooms at the same discount.
-Please be sure to contact Elizabeth Benner to reserve a room at 617-286-1209 for the least amount of hassle.
 If they do not accommodate you or you are told the block is full, please let Stacey Ladieu (sladieu AT martinos DOT org) know.

 To get to Downtown Boston from Charlestown you can take the free shuttle (it runs every 15 minutes during the day on weekends), the water shuttle, or the #93 bus.
 Shuttle bus stops are marked on the Map at the end of this page.